 It is known that the number 28 is sacred among some tribes, because of its association with the lunar cycle.
 There are 28 spokes in a medicine wheel, as well as in the roofs of some ceremonial buildings.
 Whether or not the builders of the wheel at Bighorn were aware of the 28-day intervals between the heliacal risings mentioned above is not certain.
 This possibility, however, remains very likely.

-Today, the Bighorn Medicine Wheel is still an accurate predictor for the summer solstice and is used by various Native American groups.
+Today, the Bighorn Medicine Wheel is still an accurate predictor for the summer solstice and is used by various American Indian groups.
 Additionally, the site is a registered National Historic Landmark and is monitored by an archaeologist throughout the summer.
 Other important medicine wheels include one at Moose Mountain in Saskatchewan and one in Majorville, Alberta that is believed to be 5000 years old, making it coeval with the pyramids in Egypt.

 Know Before You Go